Webinar

 Finding opportunity in the bond market

 Investors may want to take advantage of specific bond market opportunities, taking into account their risk tolerance and tax situation.
 For example, investors in high tax brackets may benefit by extending durations slightly longer and including an allocation to high-yield municipal bonds as a way to supplement their investment grade municipal bond portfolio.
 Some non-taxable investors may benefit from diversifying into non-government agency issued residential mortgage-backed securities.
-They can also incorporate long-maturity U.S. Treasury securities to manage total portfolio duration.
 And, for certain eligible investors, insurance-linked securities may offer a way to capture differentiated cash flow with low correlation to other portfolio factors.

 Talk to your wealth professional for more information about how to position your fixed income investments as part of a diversified portfolio.